dmitrymurashenkov/arlaptracker/README.md

 This tool was inspired by [TinyViewPlus](https://github.com/t-asano/tinyviewplus) which works with similar accuracy, but requires installation and is not crossplatform.

 AR Lap timer uses [AR.js](https://github.com/AR-js-org/AR.js) for marker recognition.

+**Roadmap:**

+- Support several markers - ability to place them on both sides of gates to increase recognition probability in case camera is facing sideways
+- Add best practices for setup to Help section
+- Support using TinyViewPlus ArUco markers to be able to reuse tinyview gates
+- Add and tune finish sounds
+- Check marker rotation to be able to point it to gates center and avoid registering lap if drone passed outside the gates
+- Tune AR.js video buffer size to match camera frame size to increase performance